-The Ordinance further provides that the holders of the Certificates aggregating in original principal amount a majority of outstanding Certificates that are the subject of a proposed amendment shall have the right from time to time to approve any amendment not described above to the Ordinance if it is deemed necessary or desirable by the City; provided, however, that without the consent of 100% of the holders in original principal amount of the then outstanding Certificates, no amendment may be made for the purpose of: (i) making any change in the maturity of any of the outstanding Certificates; (ii) reducing the rate of interest borne by any of the outstanding Certificates; (iii) reducing the amount of the principal of, or redemption premium, if any, payable on any outstanding Certificates; (iv) modifying the terms of payment of principal or of interest or redemption premium on outstanding Certificates, or imposing any condition with respect to such payment; or (v) changing the minimum percentage of the principal amount of the Certificates necessary for consent to such amendment.
+The Ordinance further provides that the holders of the Notes aggregating in original principal amount a majority of outstanding Notes that are the subject of a proposed amendment shall have the right from time to time to approve any amendment not described above to the Ordinance if it is deemed necessary or desirable by the City; provided, however, that without the consent of 100% of the holders in original principal amount of the then outstanding Notes, no amendment may be made for the purpose of: (i) making any change in the maturity of any of the outstanding Notes; (ii) reducing the rate of interest borne by any of the outstanding Notes; (iii) reducing the terms of payment of principal or of interest or redemption premium, if any, payable on any outstanding Notes; (iv) modifying the terms of payment of principal or of interest or redemption premium on outstanding Notes, or imposing any condition with respect to such payment; or (v) changing the minimum percentage of the principal amount of the Notes necessary for consent to such amendment.
 Reference is made to the Ordinance for further provisions relating to the amendment thereof.